WHEN TO GET FLU SHOTS AND WHAT ABOUT THE UPDATED COVID VACCINE?

 The guessing continues, especially since efforts to mitigate COVID have thrown off the

-.
+regular behavior of other viruses.
 The past two flu seasons have been far less severe

 because of the efforts to slow Covid.
 Perhaps because these efforts have largely been